Sean-G-Han/tp/docs/DeveloperGuide.md

 ### Deleting a person

-1. Deleting a person while all persons are being shown
+1. Deleting a clientwhile all persons are being shown

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.